-The process of applying for a Study Permit can be long and complicated.
+The process of applying for a Study Permit and Temporary Resident Visa (if required) can be long and complicated.
 It is very important that you contact the nearest Canadian consulate, embassy, or High Commission to find out exactly what you will need to do.
 You can also visit the Citizenship and Immigration Canada website at www.cic.gc.ca for more information.
+As a full-time graduate student at Carleton, you may also be eligible for an Ontario Graduate Scholarship (OGS) valued at \$15,000 (CDN).
+Once you have registered in your program in September (Fall term), your department/school/institute can provide details on application procedures and deadlines.